 If the server cannot boot anymore into the original OS and you need to use Rescue to recover any important files.

-So if I have a demo folder located at /root and I need to recover those files, after mounting the root filesystem, I can save those on my local computer:
+So if you have a demo folder located at /root and need to recover those files, after mounting the root filesystem, you can save those on my local computer:

 scp -r root@Server_IP:/mnt/root/demo /User/Downloads